 Beans and Other Legumes: My favorite legume is lentils due to their high phosphorus content.
 You can also buy sprouted lentils to avoid the work of soaking lentils prior to cooking.
 Lentil soup is a staple during the wintertime in our home.
 I also use red and white kidney beans for chili on a frequent basis.
 Dried beans are best sourced organic with navy beans the lowest in starch if you are low carb (also GAPS friendly).

-If you prefer jarred beans instead of dried, this line of organic chickpeas and beans in glass jars packed in water and sea salt by Jovial Foods is produced on small farms for the best quality.
+If you prefer jarred beans instead of dried, this line of organic chickpeas and beans in glass jars packed in water is produced on small farms for the best quality.
 No soaking needed first!
 You can proceed directly to cooking using these quality legumes.
 This article explains why soaking beans and other legumes prior to cooking helps with digestion and nutrient absorption.

 Supplements & Superfoods